Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Treatment Options for Recurrent Uterine Sarcoma

 There is currently no standard therapy for patients with recurrent disease.
-These patients should be entered into an ongoing clinical trial.
+These patients should enroll in an ongoing clinical trial.

 Phase II chemotherapy studies by the Gynecologic Oncology Group have documented some antitumor activity for cisplatin, doxorubicin, and ifosfamide.[